Gallium Anomaly: Critical View from the Global Picture of $\nu_{e}$ and $\bar\nu_{e}$ Disappearance: Summary and conclusions

 In Section~\ref{sec:KATRIN}, we presented the results of the analysis of the recent KATRIN data~\cite{KATRIN:2021uub,KATRIN:2022ith} on the measurement of neutrino masses through their effects on the $\beta$-decay spectrum of Tritium.
 We derived limits on 3+1 active-sterile neutrino mixing which we consider more reliable than those presented in Ref.~\cite{KATRIN:2022ith} by the KATRIN collaboration, because we did not consider unphysical negative mass-squared values.
 We have shown that the KATRIN data exclude large values of $\Delta m^2_{41}$, between about a few $\text{eV}^2$ and $10^3 \, \text{eV}^2$, for large mixing.
 Moreover, in Section~\ref{sec:reactors-tritium} we presented the results of a combined analysis of the reactor data and the data of the Tritium experiments, considering not only the KATRIN experiment, but also the previous Mainz~\cite{Kraus:2012he} and Troitsk~\cite{Belesev:2012hx,Belesev:2013cba}, which are relevant.
 We have shown that with this set of data, the tension with the neutrino oscillation explanation of the Gallium Anomaly is increased with respect to that obtained with the reactor data alone.

-Finally, we presented in Section~\ref{sec:solar} the updated solar neutrino bound on the mixing of $\nu_{4}$ with $\nu_{e}$, and in Section~\ref{sec:global} the results of the global fit of the $\nu_e$ and $\bar\nu_e$ disappearance data.
+We presented in Section~\ref{sec:solar} the updated solar neutrino bound on the mixing of $\nu_{4}$ with $\nu_{e}$, which is in good agreement with the bound from Ref.~\cite{Goldhagen:2021kxe}.
+Finally, we discuss in Section~\ref{sec:global} the results of the global fit of the $\nu_e$ and $\bar\nu_e$ disappearance data.
 We have quantified the tension of the solar neutrino bound with the neutrino oscillation explanation of the Gallium Anomaly and we have shown that the tension is dramatic in the case of the global fit, with values of the parameter goodness of fit well below 1\% for all the cases with different data choices (NEOS/Daya Bay or NEOS/RENO), different reactor flux models, and different Gallium detection cross sections.

-In conclusion, we think that the results presented in this paper show the present status of our knowledge on short-baseline $\nu_e$ and $\bar\nu_e$ disappearance in the framework of 3+1 active-sterile neutrino mixing and the dramatic tension between the the neutrino oscillation explanation of the Gallium Anomaly and the results of the other experiments.
+In conclusion, we think that the results presented in this paper show the present status of our knowledge on short-baseline $\nu_e$ and $\bar\nu_e$ disappearance in the framework of 3+1 active-sterile neutrino mixing and the dramatic tension between the neutrino oscillation explanation of the Gallium Anomaly and the results of the other experiments.
 We conclude that it is very likely that the Gallium Anomaly is not due to neutrino oscillations and some other explanation must be found.